As a pastor’s wife who has faced the unique challenges of ministry life, I understand that struggling with sexual sin can be particularly daunting.

 In this post, we’ll explore what sexual sin is, why it feels different, and how to overcome sexual sin with the grace and strength that God provides.

-Understanding the Battle: What is Sexual Sin?
+Understanding the Battle: What is Sexual Immorality?

 Before we explore ways of overcoming sexual sin, it’s essential to understand what it is.
 Sexual sin includes actions and thoughts that deviate from God’s intended design for sexuality within the bounds of marriage.